sunfishcode/basic-text/docs/RestrictedText.md

  - it is [Moderately Restricted] text, and
  - it does not contain any of the sequences listed in the [Tables].

-A substring is in Restricted Text form iff:
- - it is itself a string in Restricted Text form, and
- - it the boundaries of the substring within the parent string are [Grapheme Cluster Boundaries].

 A stream is in Restricted Text form iff:
  - it is a stream in [Basic Text] form, and
  - it consists entirely of a string in Restricted Text form.

 A buffered stream is in Restricted Text form iff:
- - the stream is in Restricted Text form, and
  - the buffered stream is in [Basic Text] form, and
- - a successful buffer flush produces output which is a substring in Restricted Text form.
+ - a flush of the buffer fails if the data up to that point is not a string in Restricted Text form.

 Note that even though this excludes U+034F (COMBINING GRAPHEME JOINER), the [Stream Safe Text Format] is still required; content must simply avoid using